Flyer53/jsPanel-bootstrap/README.md

 ###NEWS:###

+** With the release of jsPanel version 2 this extra bootstrap version is more or less obsolete since jsPanel version 2 has bootstrap support built in!**

+---

 **Preview of coming jsPanel version 2 is available here: [http://jspanel.de/beta/api.html](http://jspanel.de/beta/api.html)**

 With the coming jsPanel version 2 this extra version jsPanel-bootstrap will be obsolete.
 Bootstrap support will be provided by jsPanel version 2 via a new **option.bootstrap** in combination with option.theme.